McCombs School of Business: Canfield Business Honors Program (Canfield BHP)

 Admission is based on high school class rank along with extracurricular activities, and is typically only offered to students in the top 2% of their graduating class.
 Canfield BHP courses are taught by some of the McCombs School's most experienced faculty.
 Emphasis is placed on class discussion and presentations, case study analysis, and the research of actual business decisions.
 Enrollment in Canfield BHP classes is restricted to students in the program, and has small class sizes (generally 30-45 students).
 Canfield BHP also has a sophomore transfer application for first-year students that want to transfer into the Canfield Business Honors Program the following year.

 Research

 McCombs is home to over a dozen collaborative research centers focused on various business and investment sectors.
 Research centers are part of the academic departments and research information within that department according to the center's specialty.

 People

 Alumni

 Graduates from McCombs receive competitive salaries and are solicited by some of the best companies in the world.
-Furthermore, McCombs has continued to maintain a very high job placement for its graduates due to the booming Texas economy and job market.
+Furthermore, McCombs has continued to maintain a high job placement for its graduates due to the Texas economy and job market.
 Top recruiters at McCombs historically include PriceWaterhouseCoopers, Ernst & Young, Deloitte, KPMG, Bank of America Merrill Lynch, JP Morgan Chase, Credit Suisse, Dell, Citigroup, Boston Consulting Group, Microsoft, Chevron, and BP.

 Alumni of the business school include: